Last Updated on October 17, 2020

 My Essential Down Jacket: Arc’teryx Cerium LT Hoody

-Nail Down Your Essential Trekking Gear
+Nail Down Your Essential Backpacking Gear

-To me, the goal of trekking is simple: Discover beauty and serenity by hiking long distances safely and comfortably.
+To me, the goal of backpacking is simple: Discover beauty and serenity by hiking long distances safely and comfortably.
 The ‘discovery’ part of that goal is up to me, but the ‘safe and comfortable’ part resides in the gear I choose.

-While every piece of gear you pack is important, there are certain pieces that are essential to your comfort and well-being.
+While every piece of backpacking gear you pack is important, there are certain pieces that are essential to your comfort and well-being.
 Get this equipment right now and your future on the trail will be bright and boundless.